 A study stated that a person with diabetes may develop other health issues like heart disease, nerve damage, eye problems, dementia and Alzheimer’s.
-Conditions like obesity, high BP, heart disease, stroke, depression, and polycystic ovary syndrome can increase your risk of developing diabetes.
+Obesity, high BP, heart disease, stroke, depression, and polycystic ovary syndrome can increase your risk of developing diabetes.
 If you have been diagnosed with diabetes or looking at diabetes prevention strategies, or you’ve had the disease for a long time – there is hope to prevent diabetes, there is hope to reverse it.
 You just need self-confidence, will power to make a change in your life.

 Will Power and Self- determination Is Key To Reversing Diabetes

 Healthy Eating and Exercise Is Important

 Low glycemic index foods will help lower the risk of diabetes.
 Food higher in fiber such as nutrient-dense green vegetables like leafy greens, cruciferous vegetables, and other green vegetables are the most important foods to focus on for diabetes prevention and reversal.
 Examples of cruciferous greens are arugula, broccoli, brussels sprouts, cabbage, cauliflower, and collard greens.
 High green consumption will lower HbA1c levels.
 Non-green vegetables like mushrooms, onions, garlic, eggplant, peppers, are essential foods for diabetes – prevention or reversal.
 Almost nonexistent effects on blood glucose and have tons of fiber and phytochemicals.
 High protein and healthy fat like fish, turkey, chicken, legumes.
 Whole fruits, whole grains, low-fat dairies, and nuts should be added to the diet.
 A study reported that MCT oil or medium-chain triglycerides fat like coconut oil can be beneficial to improve one’s brain function.